 In the Beatitudes (Matthew 5:3-12), Christ discussed the nature of His kingdom.
 The word “blessed” in this context means “happy.”
 It appears nine times in the Beatitudes.
 Christ proclaims that the main objective of His kingdom is to restore the lost happiness God originally created us in.

-“Blessed are those who mourn for they shall be comforted” (v.
-4).
-Christ refers to those who, in poverty of spirit, long to be rid of sin (Isaiah 6:5; Rom.
-7:24).
+“Blessed are those who mourn for they shall be comforted” (verse 4).
+Christ refers to those who, in poverty of spirit, long to get rid of sin (Isaiah 6:5; Romans 7:24).
 There is also a message of comfort here for those who mourn because of disappointment, bereavement, or other sorrow.
 As God meets the sense of spiritual need with the riches of the grace of heaven, so He meets the mourning over sin with the comfort of forgiveness.

 In His service,